fbpx

 Biology

-Male Lake Erie watersnakes reach sexual maturity at two years of age, females at three.
+Lake Erie watersnakes reach sexual maturity at three to four years of age.
 This species can live up to 12 years in the wild.
 It breeds from late May to late June after emerging from hibernation.
 Females develop the eggs within their bodies and give birth to live young in late summer or early autumn.
-On average, females have 27 young, but the litter size can range from 9 to 50!
+On average, females have 23 young, but the litter size can range from nine to 50!

 The Lake Erie watersnake eats fish, which it catches along the shoreline ofthe Lake Erie islands.
 The round goby was introduced into Lake Erie and has become the primary prey of this species.
-It is an excellent swimmer and can be found up to three metres below the surface of the water, but it rarely swims more than 50 metres from shore.
+It is an excellent swimmer and can be found up to seven metres below the surface of the water.
+It rarely swims more than 50 metres from shore, but is capable of long-distance dispersal, and individuals have been documented travelling tens of kilometres between islands and mainland sites.
 Although the Lake Erie watersnake usually swallows small prey head first upon capture, it may carry large fish to shore before consuming them.

 Like the northern watersnake, the Lake Erie watersnake is curious and not as wary of humans as many other snakes are.
 It may even approach swimmers as it investigates the source of ripples in the water (which could be from a fish or other prey) or if it mistakes them for a floating log or other debris it can hide in or bask on.
 Lake Erie watersnakes are harmless but will bite in self-defence if they are captured.
 Although often their bite is not even felt, it can cause mild bleeding because the snake’s saliva contains an anticoagulant.